Easy Almond Cookies

 White almond cookies topped with almonds on a turquoise bowl.

-Inspired by the classic Italian soft amaretti recipe, these almond cookies have a chewy crust, a soft center and a divine almond flavor.
+Inspired by these classic marzipan cookies, these almond cookies have a chewy crust, a soft centre and a divine almond flavour.

 And they’re EASY to make!

-You don’t need to whisk up egg whites or folding almond and sugar, but all you have to do is MIX just 5 ingredients in 1 bowl.
-Then shape your cookie balls, roll them in sugar, garnish with almonds if you feel fancy, then bake.
+You don’t need to whisk egg whites or fold almonds and sugar; all you have to do is MIX just 5 ingredients in 1 bowl.
+Then, shape your cookie balls, roll them in sugar, garnish with almonds if you feel fancy, and bake.

 Watch the video!

-The result will be these amazingly delicious soft almond cookies, crinkled outside and marzipan-like inside, and their lovely hints of lemon pairing beautifully with the almond flavor.
+The result will be these amazingly delicious soft almond cookies, crinkled outside and marzipan-like inside.
+Their lovely hints of lemon will pair beautifully with the almond flavor.

-They’re not overly sweet, in fact, their main ingredient is almonds, not sugar.
+They’re not overly sweet.
+Their main ingredient is almonds, not sugar.

 But what are almond cookies made of?